RigidBit/RigidBit-Interface/README.md

 * Router5 (https://router5.js.org/)
 * Lodash (https://lodash.com/)

-You must have the following installed in your development environment:
+You must have the following installed in your development environment to properly build:

 * Node.js (Via NVM is recommended: https://github.com/creationix/nvm#install-script)
 * Npm (Automatically installed by nvm.)

-## Setup
+## Development Setup

 Enter the root directory and execute the following command to install all project depedencies and dev dependencies.